wascc/wascc-dev-site/content/post/wasm-vs-j2ee/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 Collectively, our industry has a long and difficult history of re-inventing things as something that may still not solve the original problem.
 Those who adhere to the _not invented here_ (NIH) philosophy are constantly re-building things as their own.
-All too often, we end up re-inventing the wheel as a square simply so that we can claim that this new thing is _our wheel_.
+All too often, we end up re-inventing the wheel as a square simply so that we can claim this new thing as _our wheel_.

 Are we doing that with WebAssembly outside the browser?
 If you take only a cursory glance at some of the features of wasm host runtimes in the cloud, it might indeed seem like we're just re-inventing [J2EE](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition).